daniel-fv/daniel-fv.github.io/_posts/2020-11-23-microsoft-365-migration.md

 Decide if you need a particular user account to be moved to Microsoft 365:
 - **Is the user account still active?** There is no reason to migrate inactive user accounts.
 - **Should the account be migrated to Microsoft 365?** Service or administrative accounts for specific on-premises services that will not be migrated to Microsoft 365 are unlikely to be required in Microsoft 365.
+For example: accounts used for management of an on-premises SQL server database or other workloads.

 ## Bulk user import process
 If you are planning to *completely migrate to Azure AD* as the primary identity provider and to decommission the on-premises Active Directory.